-Communities Connected for Kids (recently known as Devereux Community Based Care) was established November 1, 2013, through a contract with the Florida Department of Children and Families.
+Communities Connected for Kids was established November 1, 2013, through a contract with the Florida Department of Children and Families.
 Prior to that, the local child-welfare system was coordinated by United for Families.

 Our contract with the Department of Children and Families (DCF) established us as the community-based care agency serving DCF’s Southeast Region.
 As the community-based care agency, Communities Connected for Kids is responsible for managing child abuse prevention and family preservation programs to help keep children safely in their homes, while also providing quality services to children in foster care and finding adoptive homes for those children in need of forever families.